tlouden/uplift-iot/README.md

 # UPLIFT-IoT
-Connecting an [UPLIFT](https://www.upliftdesk.com/) desk to Home Assistant using and ESP32 with ESP Home for Home Assistant.
+Connecting an [UPLIFT](https://www.upliftdesk.com/) desk to Home Assistant using an ESP32 with ESP Home for Home Assistant.

 ## Disclaimer
-This is an adersarial interop against a hardware interface.
+This is an adversarial interop against a hardware interface.
 Any changes from the manufacturer could invalidate or even make this dangerous.
 Validate assumptions on your own system and proceed with caution.

 ## Usage
 The UART driver for ESP Home should work without modification.
 Everything else will need to be customized to your setup using the provided examples.